kubernetes-retired/service-catalog/README.md

 cluster.
 This team may operate the cluster on behalf of other users, or may operate the cluster to facilitate their own work

+**Catalog operator**: the person or team responsible for adminstration of the Service Catalog, including catalog curation and Service Broker registration

 **Broker operator**: the person or team responsible for running and managing one or more **Service Brokers**.

+**Service Producer**: the person or team who authors and/or operates a Service available from the Service Catalog.
+As part of creating a service, the Service Producer may also be running a Service Broker.

 **Resource type**: a logical Kubernetes concept.
 Examples include: